erinata/SublimeMarkdownBuild/README.md

 ## Operating Systems

-This package should work on Windows, OSX, and Linux
+This package works on Windows, OSX, and Linux

 ## License